Dia di Rincon (Rincon Day), an annual cultural event, is celebrated each year at the end of April.

 At the end of the Simadan (harvest), it’s time for Dia di Rincon (Rincon Day), celebrated each year on April 30th.

-It’s been an annual event now for more than a quarter-century!
+It’s been an annual event now for thirty years!
 Although the event hearkens back to Rincon’s cultural heritage, today it also encompasses 21st-century pastimes such as good, local food and non-stop music and dancing.

 The festivities begin early in the day and go to the wee hours.